XIVStats/XIVStats-Gatherer-Ruby/README.md

 XIV Stats is primarily a script to produce a database of player information for FFXIV.
 The information is pulled from directly from the lodestone.
-An example PHP file has been included to demonstrate visualising the statistics.
+An example PHP file is available [here](https://github.com/XIVStats/XIVStats) to demonstrate visualising the statistics.
 You can also view a live demo of the example web page by visiting [ffxivcensus.com](http://ffxivcensus.com/).